 One of the main aims of incorporating culture in the foreign language classroom is for students to be able to reflect on their own culture in relation to others while they acquire knowledge about the target language (Brdaric, 2016).
-Language assistants not only promote the acquisition of language skills, but also of intercultural competence.
-As it is mentioned by Brdaric (2016) 'Teaching culture should be an essential part of teaching English as a foreign language because one of its main aims is intercultural communicative competence, which refers to knowledge of social groups and their practices and customs'.
+Language assistants thus not only promote the acquisition of language skills, but also of intercultural competence.
+As mentioned by Brdaric (2016) 'Teaching culture should be an essential part of teaching English as a foreign language because one of its main aims is intercultural communicative competence, which refers to knowledge of social groups and their practices and customs'.

-Having a language assistant in the classroom provides the opportunity to get a closer perspective to cultural practices and customs from English-speaking countries.
-The idea that native language assistants not only provide an extra help in the classroom, but the native assistant also provides culture and their experiences in their country of origin to show to teachers and students.
-Their role as 'language ambassadors' is highlighted by the Ministry of Education in their role description.
+Having a language assistant in the classroom provides the opportunity to get a closer perspective of cultural practices and customs from English-speaking countries.
+The idea being native language assistants not only provide extra help in the classroom, but also provide culture and their experiences in their country of origin to show to teachers and students.
+Their role as 'language ambassadors' is highlighted by the Ministry of Education in their job description.
 Brdaric (2016) also states that a deeper understanding of people's beliefs and way of living should also be included in ESL classrooms rather than just focusing on important writers, artists, cities, etc. She reinforces this idea by using Claire Kramsch's classification of cultural content as highbrow and lowbrow information.
-According to Kramsch classification, when concentrating on Highbrow culture, language assistants would be focusing more on expanding student's knowledge about to literature, arts and similar aspects, while when concentrating on lowbrow culture, language assistants would be focusing on lowbrow culture, language assistants would be memorising information and facts rather than understanding cultural traits.
+According to Kramsch's classification, when concentrating on highbrow culture, language assistants would be focusing more on expanding student's knowledge about to literature, arts and similar aspects, while when concentrating on lowbrow culture, language assistants would be focusing on customs of everyday life, habits and folklore (Kramsch, 1993).
+She also states that when focusing on highbrow culture, learners would be memorising information and facts rather than understanding cultural traits.
 The emphasis on lowbrow culture aspects would provide learners the opportunity to connect their own culture with the target culture.

-A study carried out by Sercu et al. (2005), examined the most common cultural topics addressed in the foreign language classroom: '[d]aily life and routines, living conditions, food and drink, etc.', '[y]outh culture' and '[t]raditions, folklore, tourist attractions' led the ranking list.
+A study carried out by Sercu et al. (2004) examined the most common cultural topics addressed in the foreign language classroom: '[d]aily life and routines, living conditions, food and drink, etc.', '[y]outh culture' and '[t]raditions, folklore, tourist attractions' led the ranking list.
 There are, however, a number of other topics which could engage students in an interactive discussion highlighting the differences and similarities of both cultures (their own and the target culture).
 Since cultures vary in the way they view and deal with certain issues, some of these topics can be controversial.
-It is, therefore, essential to create a 'culture friendly' atmosphere that allows the language assistant to be 'sensitive to the fragility of students' and promotes cultural understanding (Brdaric, 2016).
+It is, therefore, essential to create a 'culture-friendly' atmosphere that allows the language assistant to be 'sensitive to the fragility of students' and promotes cultural understanding (Brdaric, 2016).

-Regarding the type of tasks or activities that they perform in the bilingual classroom, language assistants tend to perform more engaging and interactive activities than students are used to in the foreign language classroom.
-Teachers generally work with textbooks and grammar while language assistants dedicate more time to activities, such as role-plays, comics or songs (Scobling, 2011).
+Regarding the type of tasks or activities that they perform in the bilingual classroom, language assistants tend to perform more engaging and interactive activities than what students are used to in the foreign language classroom.
+Teachers generally work with textbooks and grammar, while language assistants dedicate more time to activities such as role-plays, comics or songs (Scobling, 2011).
 In that way, students discover the target culture through these activities.
 However, it is important to examine the aspects of the target culture that are frequently addressed by language assistants and that increase students' motivation to participate and keep studying the foreign language and culture in the future (Scobling, 2011).